-We ask if there is a similar interpretation for the products of exponential generating functions we have just seen.
-In the case of painting streetlight poles in Problem 391, what is important is not just how many light poles are painted with each color, but which set of poles is painted with each color.
-Let us examine the relationship between the EGF for painting poles with two colors, e^{2x} and the EGF for painting poles with four colors, e^{4x} .
-To be specific, the EGF for painting poles red and white is e^{2x} and the EGF for painting poles blue and yellow is e^{2x} .
-To decide how to paint poles with red, white, blue, and vellow, we can decide which set of poles is to be painted with red and white, and which set of poles is to be painted with blue and yellow.
-Notice that the number of ways to paint a set of poles with red and white depends only on the size of that set, and the number of ways to paint a set of poles with blue and yellow depends only on the size of that set.
-(It is a coincidence that the number of ways to paint a set of poles with red and white equals the number of ways to paint the same set of poles with blue and yellow.
-The coincidence is the result of trying to keep our example simple!)
+In the case of painting streetlight poles in Problem 389, let us examine the relationship among the EGF for painting poles with two colors, the EGF for painting poles with three colors, and the EGF for painting poles with five colors, e^{5x} .
+To be specific, the EGF for painting poles red and white is e^{2x} and the EGF for painting poles blue, green, and yellow is e^{3x} .
+To decide how to paint poles with red, white, blue, green, and yellow, we can decide which set of poles is to be painted with red and white, and which set of poles is to be painted with blue, green and yellow.
+Notice that the number of ways to paint a set of poles with red and white depends only on the size of that set, and the number of ways to paint a set of poles with blue, green, and yellow depends only on the size of that set.

-•395.
-Suppose that a_i is the number of ways to paint a set of i poles with red and white, and b_j is the number of ways to paint a set of j poles with blue and yellow.
-In how many ways may we take a set N of n poles, divide it up into two sets I and J (using i to stand for the size of I and j to stand for the size of the set J, and allowing i and j to vary) and paint the poles in I red and white and the poles in J blue and yellow?
-(Don't figure out formulas for a_i and b_j to use in your answer; that will make it harder to get the point of the problem!)
-How does this relate to Problem 394?
+·393.
+Suppose that a_i is the number of ways to paint a set of i poles with red and white, and b_j is the number of ways to paint a set of j poles with blue, green and yellow.
+In how many ways may we take a set N of n poles, divide it up into two sets I and J (using i to stand for the size of I and j to stand for the size of the set J, and allowing i and j to vary) and paint the poles in I red and white and the poles in J blue, green, and yellow?
+(Give your answer in terms of a_i and b_j .
+Don't figure out formulas for a_i and b_j to use in your answer; that will make it harder to get the point of the problem!)
+How does this relate to Problem 392?